On the Creative Process

-Those who have produced truly great things almost always find enclaves of like souls with whom they can express themselves freely, and without judgement - engaging throughout their imperfect processes and without the burden of having to perform for fickle, intolerant or unfulfilled masses who are simply looking for things to criticize in order to relive their own existential discomfort.
+Those who have produced truly great things almost always find enclaves of like-souls with whom they can express themselves freely, and without judgement — engaging throughout their imperfect processes and without the burden of having to perform for the fickle, intolerant or unfulfilled masses who are simply looking for, at best a diversion; at worst, things to criticize in order to relive their own existential discomfort.

 Society almost always views creativity in terms of product.
 True creatives understand it as process.
 And process is something that requires time, experimentation, mess and confusion.

 Process is as much about the creator as it is about the creation.

 Process is about the expansion and evolution of the self as an instrument of creativity.
 It can’t happen in spaces where we are forced to conform to the lowest common denominators of expression, morality, or identity.